-CMS issues new proposal to address drug pricing has been added to your bookmarks.
+CMS continues push to address drug pricing has been added to your bookmarks.

 The proposed rule would give Medicare Advantage (MA) and Part D plans greater room to negotiate with drug manufacturers through formulary placement and step therapy arrangements, and increase price transparency for patients and providers to make price-informed care decisions in real time.